kiewic/HeyHttp/README.md

 ## HeyHttp.exe Features

-To start the HTTP server, run HeyHttp.exe as:
+To start the HTTP server, run HeyHttp.exe in the command prompt as:

     HeyHttp.exe http server

-To start the HTTPS server run as:
+To start the HTTPS server run the command:

     HeyHttp.exe https server

-To ask for a client certificate when a response is received run as:
+To ask for a client certificate when a response is received run the command:

     HeyHttp.exe https server -ClientCertificate

-To select a server certificate run as:
+To select a server certificate run the command (for example):

     HeyHttp.exe https server -Thumbprint "07261b17e0d71247b185234335c6126bc2796b6b"

-Features:
+More features:

 * Press `CTRL + C` to kill all the current connections.
 * Press `CTRL + BREAK` to kill the process.
-* Supports `Keep-Alive` connections.
+* HeyHttp.exe supports `Keep-Alive` connections.
-* Supports `Range` and `Content-Range` headers.
+* HeyHttp.exe supports `Range` and `Content-Range` request headers.
 * It serves files from the file system, e.g., `http://heyhttp.org/bar/foo.txt` returns the file at `.\bin\Debug\wwwroot\bar\foo.txt`.
 * Do you want transport layer logs?
 Use LogLevel.TransportLayer.
 Application level logs?
 Use LogLevel.ApplicationLayer.
-* Dual-mode sockets supported.
+* HeyHttp.exe supports dual-mode sockets.

 ## Why another HTTP server?

 1. HeyHttp is written in C#!
 It is easy for C# developers to modify it and add new features.
 2. HeyHttp is written with raw sockets!
-Developers can introduce a failure or delay at any point in the protocol stack, e.g., malformed responses.
+Developers can introduce failures or delays at any point in the protocol stack, e.g., write a malformed response for diagnostic purposes.

 ## How to get started?